Another Word For Engaged In Work

 5. Take Breaks and Prioritize Well-being:

 It's easy to get caught up in the demands of work and neglect your own well-being.
-However, taking breaks and prioritizing self-care is essential for maintaining engagement.
+That said, taking breaks and prioritizing self-care is essential for maintaining engagement.
 Schedule regular breaks throughout the day to step away from your work, stretch your legs, and clear your head.

 Make sure you're getting enough sleep, eating healthy foods, and exercising regularly.
 These activities can help reduce stress, improve your mood, and boost your energy levels.
 When you're feeling your best, you're more likely to be engaged and productive at work.